YoussefAMKamal/Payment-Application/README.md

 - Testing the application

 # Notes
-- The application has been equipped with luhn algorithm to help in determining if the card's number is correct.
+- The application has been equipped with the luhn algorithm to help determine if the card's number is correct.
 - To use test functions correctly you should reactivate the error comments in the main functions.